mvolkmann/mvolkmann.github.com/programming/sed-article.md

 and escaping them makes regular expressions even more complicated.
 This can be avoided by using the `sed` flag `-E` (or `-r`).
 It is recommended to always include this flag.
+With this flag the special characters have their special meaning without being escaped.

 ### Wildcards

-A dot (".") matches any character.
+A dot (`.`) matches any character.
 For example, `/a.c/` matches any text that contains "a", followed by any character, followed by "c".
-See the "Repetition" section ahead for matching more than one occurrence of any character.

 To include a literal period in a regular expression, escape it with a backslash (`\.`).